Kilie/berlin_airbnb/README.md

 >Jupyter Notebook 6.0.0

->Python 3
+>Python 3:

+>>NumPy, pandas, matplotlib, seaborn, datetime, sklearn.linear_model, sklearn.model_selection, sklearn.metrics,
 ## Project Motivation
 This project was created as one course project for the Udacity Data Scientist Nanodegree.

 ## File Description
-This repository contains two files, a README and a Jupyter Notebook file which contains the Python code for analyzing the data.
+This repository contains two files, a README and a Jupyter Notebook file which contains the Python code for the data analysis and modeling.

 ## Results
 Some key findings of this project: